opennorth/represent-canada/README.md

 # Adding geospatial data

 Add your geospatial data to `data/shapefiles`.
 It may be a zipfile or a directory containing a shp, shx, dbf, prj.
+Then, fill in `definitions.py`.
+Note that the keys of the `SHAPEFILES` dictionary and the value of the `singular` key should be ASCII.

 Then, run `python manage.py loadshapefiles`.
+Note that this command will import everything under `data/shapefiles`.
+If you're already run this command once, then you'll want to specify which data to import.
+You can include (whitelist) data for import:

+    python manage.py loadshapefiles -o KeyA,KeyB,...

+Or exclude (blacklist) data for import:

+    python manage.py loadshapefiles -e KeyA,KeyB,...

+__Important Note:__ The comma-separated arguments are the keys of the `SHAPEFILES` dictionary with spaces removed.

 If you want to reset the database and start over, run:

+    python manage.py loadshapefiles -c

+If that doesn't work you can always do:

-    python manage.py sqlreset boundaryservice | psql -h localhost
+    python manage.py sqlreset boundaryservice | psql -h localhost DB_NAME

 # Development